Copyediting vs. Copywriting: What’s the Difference?

 However, as you may suspect, these two forms of writing overlap.

 For example, copywriting also educates and entertains.
 It’s meant to inform readers about products or services so they understand the benefits obtained from buying them.
-Copywriting also needs to be entertaining to keep people’s attention.
+It also needs to be entertaining to keep people’s attention.

 And content writing is meant to be engaging; however, it generally isn’t persuasive.